bgvshiva2004/RnD/README.md

 This project aims to develop a custom software solution tailored for the Research and Development Department (R&D) of IIT Indore.
 The software enables employees to efficiently manage and track data related to grants, sanctions, and expenses for various projects.
 It facilitates the generation of month-wise balance sheets, annual balance sheets, and other custom documents such as UCR and UCNR for each project.
 The software ensures seamless data management and eliminates ambiguity between different projects, enhancing the efficiency and professionalism of the department's operations.

 ## Features
-- Secure storage and management of grant, sanction, and expense data for each project.
+- Secure storage and management of grant, sanction, and expense data for each project in the local file system preventing the interruptions and interactions between two project files.
 - Automated generation of month-wise balance sheets and annual balance sheets.
 - Custom document generation, including UCR and UCNR, tailored to project requirements.
 - Role-based access control to ensure data privacy and security.
 - User-friendly interface for easy navigation and data entry.
-- Robust error handling and data validation to minimize inaccuracies.
 - Integration with existing systems or databases for seamless data exchange.

 ## Installation